 Retailers have always been keen to meet potential customers where they are, and more customers than ever before are on social media platforms.

-Mainland China leads the way in social commerce, with an estimated US$363 billion (A$510 billion) worth of purchases in 2021, up by 35.5 per cent from 2020.
 For the rest of the Asia-Pacific region, the rise of the social media influencer, the emergence of new payment methods and social media platforms’ capacity to provide user-friendly “buy” buttons have all contributed to social and contextual commerce being hailed as the “next big thing”.